feimosi/frameworks-code-comparison/README.md

 ### React

-Two techniques exists in React to handle form data i.e. [Controlled Components](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled Components](https://reactjs.org/docs/uncontrolled-components.html).
+Two techniques exists in React to handle form data: [Controlled Components](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled Components](https://reactjs.org/docs/uncontrolled-components.html).
 A controlled component keeps the input's value in the state and updates it via `setState()`.
 While in an uncontrolled component, form data is handled by DOM itself and referenced via `ref`.
 In most cases, it is recommended to use controlled components.

 ```js
 import React from 'react';